Foreign object - inhaled

 - Discourage talking, laughing, or playing while food is in the mouth.

 - Do not give potentially dangerous foods such as hot dogs, whole grapes, nuts, popcorn, food with bones, or hard candy to children under age 3.

 - Teach children to avoid placing foreign objects into their noses and other body openings.

 Hammer AR, Schroeder JW.
 Foreign bodies in the airway.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 414.

-Marcdante KJ, Kliegman RM.
-Upper airway obstruction.
-In: Marcdante KJ, Kliegman RM, eds.
+Marcdante KJ, Kliegman RM, Schuh AM, Upper airway obstruction.
+In: Marcdante KJ, Kliegman RM, Schuh AM, eds.
 Nelson Essentials of Pediatrics.
-8th ed.
-Philadelphia, PA: Elsevier; 2019:chap 135.
+9th ed.
+Elsevier; 2023:chap 135.

 Shah SR, Little DC.
 Ingestion of foreign bodies.
 In: Holcomb GW, Murphy JP, St. Peter SD, eds.
 Holcomb and Ashcraft's Pediatric Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2020:chap 11.